 Your Google likes and comments may soon be used by companies for advertisement purpose according to a Terms of Service update the company released earlier today (for a non-lawyer speak summary check here).

-This feature may attach your +1s, comments that you have left on Google properties, and people that you follow as endorsements to advertisements.
+This feature may attach your +1s, reviews, or comments that you have left on Google properties, and people that you follow as endorsements to advertisements.

 If you liked a coffee shop around the corner, a movie that you watched in cinema, or a naughty sex toy that you bought on Amazon, then your friends may soon find your photo and name attached to advertisement or listings on Google for that product.